yousefi138/tcga-hnsc/readme.md

 you'll need to have access to a bash/unix command line with the R statistical programming language installed.

-No R programming should be required, as all tasks are coordinate by bash shell scripts.
+No R programming should be required, as all tasks are coordinated by bash shell scripts.

 However, a few R packages must be installed prior to implementing the pipeline.
-To install these, run the below command at the command line:
+To install these, run the below command:

 ```
 bash install-packages.sh